bashfx/fx-sync/README.md

 ## Install

-First specify your $XSYNC_HOME prefix which will be the home directory for all files used by XSYNC.
-Add it to your ..profile.
+First specify your `$XSYNC_HOME` prefix which will be the home directory for all files used by XSYNC.
+Add it to your .profile in or current environment.

-XSYNC will look for your default config file in $XSYNC_HOME/config.
+XSYNC will look for your default config file in `$XSYNC_HOME/config`.
 You can also use the `--config` command to specify a path.

 Config file format is `SSH_HOST LOCAL_DIR HOST_DIR` one RSYNC entry per line.
 You can have multiples of the same host in case your syncing multiple directories.
 SSH_HOST is the host entry in your `~/.ssh/config` where you have already setup SSH keys on your local